Steering Committee

 2015-2016

 Kate Averis is Lecturer in French Studies at the University of London Institute in Paris.
-She is the author of Exile and Nomadism in French and Hispanic Women’s Writing (Legenda, 2014) and the co-editor of Exiles,Travellers and Vagabonds: Rethinking Mobility in Francophone Women’s Writing (forthcoming, University of Wales Press).
+She is the author of Exile and Nomadism in French and Hispanic Women’s Writing (2014) and co-editor of Exiles,Travellers and Vagabonds: Rethinking Mobility in Francophone Women’s Writing (2016).
 Her research lies in the field of 20th- and 21st-century Francophone and Latin American literature, and more particularly, in women’s writing, transnational identities and cultures, writing of migration and exile, gender studies, and feminisms.
 Her current research project examines women’s ageing in contemporary women’s writing, and during her Fellowship at the Institute she will work on literary representations of migration and exile whose focus moves beyond the experience of arrival and transition to that of ‘settlement’ and ageing in displacement in the works of a range of Francophone and Latin American authors.
 [April-July 2016]

 Anne Mulhall has recently completed her PhD thesis 'Tiqqun and the Event: Literature, Philosophy, Politics' at King’s College London.
 Her thesis interrogated the intersections between the conceptual persona and the theory of the ‘event’ in the work of the contemporary French philosophical collective, Tiqqun.
-From September 2015, Anne will commence work on her new research project, 'Philosophy, Redemption, and the New Women’s Literature of the Office', at the Centre for Contemporary Women’s Writing.
+From September 2015, Anne will commence work on her new research project, 'Philosophy, Redemption, and the New Women’s Literature of the Office', at the Centre for the Study of Contemporary Women’s Writing.
 This project will read the emergence of a category of French and German women’s literature that offers a transformative approach to depictions of office life in the 21st century by emphasizing a capacity for resistance and redemption within the contemporary administrative experience.
-Her article ‘Joyce’s Bloom as Event in the Philosophy of Tiqqun’ is currently under review at James Joyce Quarterly.
-She is also completing an article on early 2000s’ women’s psychogeographical experimentation in France.
-Anne’s translation of Marc Décimo’s ‘Marcel Duchamp et la Collège de ’Pataphysique’ for Pataphysics Then and Now will appear with University of Pennsylvania Press in December 2015.
+She is completing an article on early 2000s’ women’s psycho-geographical experimentation in France.
+Anne’s translation of Marc Décimo’s ‘Marcel Duchamp et la Collège de ’Pataphysique’ for Pataphysics Then and Now is to appear in 2015.
 Anne has previously held scholarships at New York University and University College Dublin.
 [September 2015-June 2016]

-Maria Cristina Seccia is an Early Career Researcher in Italian and Translation Studies.
+Maria Cristina Seccia is an early career researcher in Italian and Translation Studies.
 Her doctoral thesis 'Translating Caterina Edwards’ The Lion’s Mouth: A Case of Cultural Translation in Practice' (Bangor, 2014) explores the link between cultural translation and Italian-Canadian literature through the lens of postcolonial theories and from a practice-led perspective.
-Her articles and book chapters have been published in the journal Italian Canadiana and in volumes of Italian-Canadian literature, while some poem translations appeared in the Journal of Italian Translation.
-Maria Cristina has co-edited the volume Writing Cultural Difference: Italian-Canadian Creative and Critical Works (Guernica, 2015) and is currently co-organising the 16th AICW (Association of Italian Canadian Writers) biennial conference 'Italian-Canadian Literature: Departures, Journeys, Destinations'.
-During her stay at the Centre for the Study of Contemporary Women's Writing at the Institute she will work on her new research project, which will explore the representation of the mother-daughter relationship in Italian migrant women’s writing from a translation studies perspective.
+Her articles and book chapters have been published in the journal Italian Canadiana and in volumes of Italian-Canadian literature, while some translations of poems have appeared in the Journal of Italian Translation.
+Maria Cristina has co-edited the volume Writing Cultural Difference: Italian-Canadian Creative and Critical Works (2015) and is currently co-organising the 16th AICW (Association of Italian Canadian Writers) biennial conference 'Italian-Canadian Literature: Departures, Journeys, Destinations'.
+During her stay at the Centre for the Study of Contemporary Women's Writing she will work on her new research project, which will explore the representation of the mother-daughter relationship in Italian migrant women’s writing from a translation studies perspective.
 More specifically, she will examine how the migrant women narrators’ relationship with their Italian mothers affects their own transcultural and transnational identity, as well as the approach towards their mother tongue and motherland.
 [September 2015-June 2016]

 S.A.
-Smythe is a Visiting Scholar at the Centre for the Study of Contemporary Women’s Writing (CCWW) at the IMLR and currently completing a PhD in History of Consciousness called 'L'Italia Meticcia: Belonging and Blackness in Postcolonial Italy' along with concentrations in Literature and Feminist Studies at the University of California, Santa Cruz.
-During her stay at the IMLR, she will further explore themes of migritude, blackness, and gender identity in 20th- and 21st century Italian-East African writing.
+Smythe is a Visiting Scholar at the Centre for the Study of Contemporary Women’s Writing and is currently completing a PhD in History of Consciousness called 'L'Italia Meticcia: Belonging and Blackness in Postcolonial Italy' along with concentrations in Literature and Feminist Studies at the University of California, Santa Cruz.
+During her stay, she will further explore themes of migritude, blackness, and gender identity in 20th- and 21st century Italian-East African writing.
 [October 2015-June 2016]

 2014-2015

 Eglė Kačkutė is a Postdoctoral Research Fellow at the Vilnius University Gender Studies' Centre.
-Her monograph Savi svetimi tapatumai naujausioje britų ir prancūzų moterų literatūroje [Familiar and Strange Identities in Contemporary British and French Women’s Writing] was published by Vilnius University Press in 2012.
+Her monograph Savi svetimi tapatumai naujausioje britų ir prancūzų moterų literatūroje [Familiar and Strange Identities in Contemporary British and French Women’s Writing] was published in 2012.
 Her research interests include contemporary women’s writing in English, French, and Lithuanian, identity, gender and contemporary feminist theory.
-During her stay at the Centre for Contemporary Women's Writing she will focus on motherhood and maternal subjectivity in a culturally and linguistically foreign environment.
+During her stay at the Centre for the Study of Contemporary Women's Writing she will focus on motherhood and maternal subjectivity in a culturally and linguistically foreign environment.
 [October 2014]

 Claudia Karagoz is an Associate Professor of Italian and Women’s and Gender Studies, and a member of the Core Faculty staff at the Center for Intercultural Studies at Saint Louis University.
 Her research interests include contemporary Italian women’s writing, photography, and film, motherhood studies, and Sicilian culture.
 She has co-edited a volume on Sicily and the Mediterranean (forthcoming 2015), and published articles and book chapters on Italian women writers, filmmakers and photographers such as Rosetta Loy, Elsa Morante, Francesca Comencini, and Letizia Battaglia.
 During her stay at the Centre for the Study of Contemporary Women’s Writing she will be working on a book project entitled Demeter’s Journey: Mothers and Daughters in Contemporary Italian Women’s Writing and Cinema.
 [February-April 2015]

 Ana Gabriela Macedo is Professor of English Literature at the University of Minho, Portugal.
 She is Director of the 'Humanities Research Centre' (CEHUM) where her main areas of research are comparative literature; feminist and gender studies; interarts and visual poetics; English literature (Modernism and Postmodernism).
 Among her publications are Paula Rego e o Poder da Visão.
-‘A minha pintura é como uma história interior’ (Lisboa: Cotovia, 2010) and Dicionário da Crítica Feminista, edited with Ana Luísa Amaral, (Porto: Afrontamento, 2005).
+‘A minha pintura é como uma história interior’ (2010) and Dicionário da Crítica Feminista, edited with Ana Luísa Amaral (2005).
 During her stay at the Centre for the Study of Contemporary Women's Writing she will be engaged in developing a project and book entitled Framing/Unframing, Resisting.
 Ways of ‘seeing differently’.
 Women and Gender in Contemporary Art and Literature.
 [October 2014-June 2015]

 2013-2014

 Simone Brioni is Assistant Professor at Stony Brook University, in the Department of European Languages, Literatures, and Cultures.
 He received his PhD from the University of Warwick, where he was an Early Career Fellow at the Institute of Advanced Studies.
 His doctoral thesis, 'The Somali Within: Questions of Language, Resistance and Identity', deals with the work of writers of Somali origin in Italian.
 Using cultural studies, translation studies and postcolonial theory, his work analyses the literary and cinematographic representation of migration and Italian colonialism.
-He edited the volumes Somalitalia:.Quattro vie per Mogadiscio (Kimerafilm, 2012) and Aulò!
+He edited the volumes Somalitalia:.Quattro vie per Mogadiscio (2012) and Aulò!
 Aulò!
 Aulò!
-Poesie di nostalgia, d’esilio e d’amore (Kimerafilm, 2012) by Ribka Sibhatu, which respectively contain the documentaries Aulò.
+Poesie di nostalgia, d’esilio e d’amore (2012) by Ribka Sibhatu, which respectively contain the documentaries Aulò.
 Roma postcoloniale and La quarta via.
 Mogadiscio Italia, for which he was co-director and co-author.
 His publications also include J.G.
 Ballard.
-Il futuro quotidiano (Prospettiva, 2011).
+Il futuro quotidiano (2011).
 [September 2013-September 2014]

 2012-2013